top of page

 Community Scholarships

-The foundation has made it a priority to award high school students who intend to do a career in the medical field and possibly return to OMC for that career.
-In 2024, the foundation will award one $5000 scholarship to an Osceola High School Senior.
+The foundation has made it a priority to award high school students who intend to pursue a career in the medical field and possibly return to OMC for that career.
+In 2025, the foundation awarded one $2000 scholarship to an Osceola High School Student and one $2000 scholarship to a St. Croix Falls High School Student.

 Support for internal patient programs